 Although microtubules serve as tracks for long distance mitochondrial movement in the neuronal axon and other cells, the actin cytoskeleton is used for mitochondrial movement in budding yeast and in specialized regions in polarized mammalian cells including the neuronal synapse and the immunological synapse.
 Our previous studies revealed mechanisms for bi-directional movement of mitochondria, which relies on actin cables, bundles of F-actin that align along the mother-bud axis, the Arp 2/3 complex, actin polymerization, and actin cable dynamics.
 Current efforts focus on the mechanism of action of a newly identified Ras-like actin cable regulator, and how actin cable dynamics and function change as a function of age.

 There are many checkpoints that regulate cell cycle progression in response to inheritance of the nucleus.
-Recently, we identified a mitochondrial inheritance checkpoint that inhibits cell cycle progression at cytokinesis when there are defects in mitochondrial inheritance.
+Recently, we identified two checkpoints that inhibit cell cycle progression when there are defects in mitochondrial inheritance The mitochondrial inheritance checkpoint that inhibits cell cycle progression at cytokinesis when there are defects in mitochondrial inheritance.
 This is mediated by a conserved cell cycle checkpoint regulator, the Mitotic Exit Network.
-Current efforts focus on the sensing mechanism for detecting defects in mitochondrial inheritance and how this information is transmitted to the Mitotic Exit Network.
+The other checkpoint, the mitochondrial DNA (mtDNA) inheritance checkpoint, inhibits progression from G1 to S phase of the cell division cycle when mtDNA in not inherited by daughter cells.
+This checkpoint is regulated by Rad53p, a component of the DNA Damage Checkpoint signaling pathway.
+It responds to loss of DNA in the organelle and not to genes encoded by the DNA.
+Current efforts focus on the sensing mechanism for detecting defects in the inheritance of mitochondria and mtDNA and how this information is transmitted to the signaling pathways that regulate cell cycle progression.

 (2009) Mitochondrial inheritance is required for MEN-regulated cytokinesis in budding yeast.
 Curr Biol.
 19:1730-5.